Development of a video-based education and process change intervention to improve advance cardiopulmonary resuscitation decision-making

 MetadataShow full item record

-© 2016 The Author(s).
-Background: Advance cardiopulmonary resuscitation (CPR) decision-making and escalation of care discussions are variable in routine clinical practice.
+BACKGROUND: Advance cardiopulmonary resuscitation (CPR) decision-making and escalation of care discussions are variable in routine clinical practice.
 We aimed to explore physician barriers to advance CPR decision-making in an inpatient hospital setting and develop a pragmatic intervention to support clinicians to undertake and document routine advance care planning discussions.
-Methods: Two focus groups, which involved eight consultants and ten junior doctors, were conducted following a review of the current literature.
+METHODS: Two focus groups, which involved eight consultants and ten junior doctors, were conducted following a review of the current literature.
 A subsequent iterative consensus process developed two intervention elements: (i) an updated 'Goals of Patient Care' (GOPC) form and process; (ii) an education video and resources for teaching advance CPR decision-making and communication.
 A multidisciplinary group of health professionals and policy-makers with experience in systems development, education and research provided critical feedback.
-Results: Three key themes emerged from the focus groups and the literature, which identified a structure for the intervention: (i) knowing what to say; (ii) knowing how to say it; (iii) wanting to say it.
+RESULTS: Three key themes emerged from the focus groups and the literature, which identified a structure for the intervention: (i) knowing what to say; (ii) knowing how to say it; (iii) wanting to say it.
 The themes informed the development of a video to provide education about advance CPR decision-making framework, improving communication and contextualising relevant clinical issues.
 Critical feedback assisted in refining the video and further guided development and evolution of a medical GOPC approach to discussing and recording medical treatment and advance care plans.
-Conclusion: Through an iterative process of consultation and review, video-based education and an expanded GOPC form and approach were developed to address physician and systemic barriers to advance CPR decision-making and documentation.
+CONCLUSION: Through an iterative process of consultation and review, video-based education and an expanded GOPC form and approach were developed to address physician and systemic barriers to advance CPR decision-making and documentation.
 Implementation and evaluation across hospital settings is required to examine utility and determine effect on quality of care.

 Showing items related by title, author, creator and subject.